Military history of Jewish Americans: World War I

 Jews served in numbers higher than their proportion of the population.
-In the 77th Division, recruited in the Greater New York area, a third of the soldiers may have been Jewish.
+In the 77th Division, originally recruited from the greater New York City area, perhaps a third of the soldiers may have been Jewish.
 This division fought through the entire Meuse-Argonne campaign, and its units comprised the legendary "Lost Battalion of the Argonne."
-Sgt.
-Ben Kaufman won the Medal of Honor in the fighting to relieve the Lost Battalion, which had been surrounded by German forces after achieving a breakthrough at Charlevaux Mill.
+Sergeant Benjamin Kaufman won the Medal of Honor in the fighting to relieve the Lost Battalion, which had been surrounded by German forces after achieving a breakthrough at Charlevaux Mill.

-One prominent story involves William Shemin who sprinted across a World War I battlefield to pull wounded comrades to safety no fewer than three times.
+Another prominent story involves William Shemin, who sprinted across a battlefield to pull wounded comrades to safety no fewer than three times.
 The 19-year-old American then took over command of his unit and led it to safety.
 For his actions, he was awarded the Distinguished Service Cross.
-In December 2011, President Obama signed the National Defense Authorization Act which contains a provision known as the William Shemin Jewish World War I Veterans Act which provides for a Pentagon review of Jewish soldiers and sailors who may have been overlooked for the Medal of Honor simply due to their faith.
+In December 2011, President Barack Obama signed the National Defense Authorization Act, which contains a provision known as the William Shemin Jewish World War I Veterans Act.
+It provides for a Pentagon review of the military records of Jewish soldiers and sailors who may have been overlooked for the Medal of Honor simply due to their faith.